madskristensen/Miniblog.Core/README.md

 - Security HTTP headers set
   - [Run security scan](https://securityheaders.io/?q=https%3A%2F%2Fminiblogcore.azurewebsites.net%2F&hide=on&followRedirects=on)
 - Uses the [Azure Image Optimizer](https://github.com/madskristensen/ImageOptimizerWebJob) for superb image compression
+- Uses a [CDN Tag Helper](https://github.com/madskristensen/WebEssentials.AspNetCore.CdnTagHelpers) to make it easy to serve the images from any CDN.

 ## How to use